 Scalability

-3D printing excels in low-volume production and customization.
-Every printed board can be modified without changing production tooling, making the technology ideal for personalized products, research, proof-of-concept designs, and specialized industrial applications.
+3D printing is growing for low manufacturing and customization.
+Every printed board can be modified without variable production tooling, making the technology best for personalized products, research, proof-of-concept designs, and specialized industrial applications.

-Ideal Applications of Traditional Etching vs. 3D Printing
+Applications of Traditional Etching vs. 3D Printing

-Traditional PCB etching is best suited for:
+Traditional PCB etching used for

 - Consumer electronics